 Introduction

 Coffee is the world’s second most traded commodity.
 In the modern urban life, coffee is a beverage and great socializer.
 Coffee is cultivated as a silvi-horti cropping system under a tree cover for better yield.
-Coffea species are shrubs or small trees native to tropical and southern Africa and tropical Asia.
-Indian Coffee is regarded as the best Coffee globally since it is cultivated in shade rather than direct sunlight.
+Coffee species are shrubs or small trees native to tropical and southern Africa and tropical Asia.
+Indian Coffee is regarded as the best coffee globally since it is cultivated in shade rather than direct sunlight.
 Coffee is grown in the tropical belt of the world where there is good sunshine with heavy rains and rich organic soil.
 India is the seventh largest producer of coffee in the world.
 More than 60 per cent of Indian coffee production is being exported.
 The Western Ghats in the southern peninsula of India forms the backbone of India’s coffee industry, covering the traditional coffee growing regions in the states of Karnataka, Kerala and Tamil Nadu, which account for more than 90 per cent of Indian coffee production.
 However, coffee is grown to a lesser extent in Andhra Pradesh, Orissa and North-Eastern states.
 The regions with high elevations are well suited for cultivating Arabica coffee of high quality.
 Those areas with warm humid conditions are more suited for growing Robusta coffee.
 Coffee crop is one of the major horticultural exports crop the coffee growers are looking the coffee cultivation has an enterprise/industry and also for the reason that huge amount of finance, manpower, land, input is involved in coffee production.
 As coffee production involves more of energy, huge financial and human involvement there is an adoption of good and improved production practices by coffee growers to get good yield and income.
 Hence, there is a need to study extent of adoption of improved production practices of coffee technologies by coffee growers.

 Methodology

 The study was conducted in Kodagu and Chikkamagaluru district of Karnataka.
 These districts were selected purposively because it had large area under coffee.
-Considering maximum area under coffee cultivation as criteria, two taluks were selected from each district namely Virajpet and Ponnampet from Kodagu district and Chikkamagaluru and Mudigere taluks in Chikkamagaluru district were selected for conducting the study.
+Considering maximum area under coffee cultivation as criteria, two taluks from each district namely Virajpet and Ponnampet from Kodagu district and Chikkamagaluru and Mudigere taluks in Chikkamagaluru district were selected for conducting the study.
 Three villages having maximum area under coffee cultivation were selected from each taluk and from each village 10 farmers growing coffee were selected by simple random sampling procedure.
 Thus, sample from each taluk was 30 making a total sample size of 120 respondents.
 Personal interview method was followed to collect the information in the light of objectives of the study.
 A schedule was developed and pretested in non-sample area was considered for the study.
 For this purpose, an ex-post facto research design was employed.
 The data collected were coded, analyzed and tabulated by using statistical tools such as frequency, percentage, mean, standard deviation and chi-square test.

 Results and discussion

-The data revealed from Table 1 that, the overall adoption of improved cultivation practices of Coffee by the respondents was found that the majority (40.83 %) of the respondents belonged to the medium adoption category, followed by 33.34 per cent and 25.83 per cent of the respondents belonged to the high and low adoptive categories respectively.
+The data regarding the overall adoption of improved cultivation practices of coffee by the respondents (Table-1) revealed that the majority (40.83 %) of the respondents belonged to the medium adoption category, followed by 33.34 per cent and 25.83 per cent of the respondents belonged to the high and low adoptive categories respectively.

 Table 1: Distribution of respondents based on overall Extent of adoption